filipedaros/han_assessment/README.md

 Domain classes and contracts.

 ## hahn.worker
-Wire up the hangfire and shedules the jobs
+Wire up the hangfire and schedule the jobs

 ## hahn.jobs
 Jobs classes used by the worker project.

+## hahn.presentation
+Vue project used to show the list of imported countries.